 Jonathan Gienapp is an assistant professor in the history department.
 He received his B.A. from Harvard University and his Ph.D. from Johns Hopkins University.
 Principally a scholar of Revolutionary and early republican America, he is particularly interested in the period’s political culture, constitutionalism, and intellectual history.
 More generally, he is interested in the method and practice of the history of ideas, especially how it might profit from mutually beneficial exchanges with other disciplines in the human sciences, particularly recent philosophy of language.

-His current book project, The Second Creation: Fixing the American Constitution in the Founding Era (forthcoming from Harvard University Press), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
+His recently-published book, The Second Creation: Fixing the American Constitution in the Founding Era (Harvard University Press), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
 More specifically, it investigates how early political debates over the Constitution’s meaning, in transforming the practices through which one could justifiably interpret the document, helped in the process alter how Americans imagined the Constitution and its possibilities.
 In the process, it considers how these changes created a distinct kind of constitutional culture, the consequences of which endure to this day.

 He has also written on a range of related topics pertaining to early American constitutionalism and interpretation, early national political culture, originalism and modern constitutional theory, and the study of the history of ideas.
 He has published articles in Constitutional Commentary, the Journal of the Early Republic, the Fordham Law Review, and an edited volume on neo-nullification and secession in American constitutional culture.
 Building off of already published work, he also has a large article project in the works on the relationship between historical practice and constitutional originalism.
 For a preview, see the two essays (linked below) that appeared on Process: A Blog for American History, published by the Organization of American Historians.
 Additionally, he is soon to complete a related article about originalism's misunderstandings about the original United States Constitution and another article on how the Constitution written in 1787 was quickly and quietly obscured during the subsequent decade of constitutional combat.